xiaofanc/Trading-Market/README.md

 - add form to modal
 - to trigger a modal, we include the modal in html
 - get the selling item from request.form
+- remove ownership of the item and put it back to the market